HenryTech12/weather_app_using_js/README.md

 4. Modify `style.css` for customization.

 ## Dependencies
-- JavaScript Fetch API.
+- JavaScript Fetch API (or an alternative library like Axios if needed)
-- A weather API: OpenWeatherMap.
+- A weather API (e.g., OpenWeatherMap or WeatherAPI)

 ## Future Enhancements
 - Add search functionality for different cities.